Sketch of a novel approach to a neural model: Internal Computation

-Molecular abundances are important not just for establishing (high expression) or removing (low expression) connections between pathways.
-They also dictate the {\it temporal execution} of the biochemical reactions underlying intracellular signaling \cite{SchelerPosterTimeF1000}.
-High expression means that reactions are fast and homeostatic endpoints are reached in short time.
-When protein expression is low, internal reactions are slowed down and signals are processed sluggishly, cf. Fig.~\ref{fig:control-structures2} A. In principle, this allows neurons to act at different time scales.
-An example for the power of the global workspace is shown in Fig.~\ref{fig:control-structures2} A. Using different types of buffers available, we can achieve re-sorting of signals in time.
-A typical example is the protein CaMKII, which buffers calcium by autocatalytic activity, and which releases calcium after some time -- depending on the activation status of each buffer molecule.
-This allows to create a reverse sequence.
-It therefore provides a basis for queued access to nuclear transcription.
-The sequence reversal motif, i.e. the reordering of signals in time, together with other motifs, allows to produce {\it canonical shapes}.
-This would make it easier for other calcium-receptive pathways to process the signal.
-A sequence of synaptic inputs, which are sorted and combined from their spatial distribution into larger components (e.g. like a bit code which is translated into `words'), could provide a shape of signal that can be easily read.
+An example for the power of the 'shared workspace' is shown in Fig.~\ref{fig:control-structures2}A. The system is versatile enough with its many control structures to perform interesting functions.
+Using different types of buffers available, we can even achieve a re-sorting of signals in time.
+For instance, CaMKII which buffers calcium by autocatalytic activity, releases calcium depending on the activation status of each buffer molecule.
+This allows to create a reverse sequence of calcium transients, which may be supported by internal calcium release patterns.
+Individual synapse/spine input order may be reversed according to internal properties, providing a basis for queued access to nuclear transcription.
+A sequence of synaptic inputs, which are sorted and combined from their spatial distribution into larger components (e.g. like a bit code which is translated into `words'), could provide a 'canonical' shape of signal that can be easier read.

-There is mRNA-mediated plasticity at the spine, which remains localized \cite{StewardO2003} or spreads {\it locally} along the dendrite.
-But if sufficient signals combine and the nucleus is involved, we assume that neural remodeling may affect the membrane {\it globally}, not just an activated synapse.
-Some effects may occur in the global workspace, the cytoplasm, rather than at dedicated membrane sites.